 - Note: When someone crosses your mind, call them then.
 Don’t wait—I can’t tell you how many times someone has called me at the perfect time when I was dealing with something.
 And they often started with, “I was just thinking about you and thought I’d call to see how you were.”

 - Record And Electronically Deliver A Special Video Message—You may be providing a keepsake that your loved ones will treasure forever.

 Encouraging, loving and supporting others does make us feel good.
 It uplifts us and helps us feel meaningful and full of purpose.
 Ultimately, we have to remember that it’s not about you—it’s about the person on the receiving end.

-A virtual meal or handwritten letter may not feel as satisfying to give during this quarantine.
-However, not allowing a social distancing order to stop you from sharing in your loved one’s big life moments can bring them the joy and peace they may need.
+A virtual meal or handwritten letter may not feel as satisfying to give right now.
+However, it can still help your loved one’s big life moments bring them the joy and peace they may need.
 That’s one of the special perks of having you in their life.